noderaider/node-7z-esf/README.md

 ------------

-You must have the `7za` executable available in your PATH or in the same directory of your `package.json` file.
+You must have the `7za` executable available in your PATH or in the same directory of your `package.json` file OR specify it as option exePath that is handed into each method.

 > On Debian an Ubuntu install the `p7zip-full` package.